codingPhuc/app-development/Dart Progarmming/Dart.md

      ```

 3. **String:**
-   - `String`: Represents sequences of characters, such as words or sentences.
+   - `String`: Represents sequences of characters, such as words or sPentences.
    - Example:
      ```dart
      String greeting = 'Hello, Dart!';